 If you are in any doubt, do not copy!
 You can seek further advice from the Copyright Officer.

 Copyright works are only protected for a set period of time and if copyright protection has expired then you can copy a work.
 Older published works may no longer be protected, but care must be taken to check copyright durations carefully.

 New editions of older works may still be protected as a typographical arrangement for 25 years (i.e. a separate copyright arises in relation to the typeface and layout of the edition).

 Unpublished materials, in particular, are more likely to remain protected by copyright.
 The Unpublished materials page provides more advice.

-2. Is the work made available under an open licence?
+2. Is the work available under an open licence?

-An open licence may apply where a copyright owner allows you to copy or reuse their work either freely, or to a certain extent without asking permssion.
+An open licence may apply where a copyright owner allows you to copy or reuse their work either freely, or to a certain extent without asking permission.